sudara999/rascomp/README.md

 ## Phase 1: Lexical Analysis

-Lexical Analysis will be done by Table-driven scanning.
 The lexical analyser is implemented in lexer.c

 ### Lexical Analyser function calls